aleksdenni/aleksdenni/README.md

 ### Hi, I'm Aleks 👋
 Java developer with no commercial experience.
 I have knowledge in backend development on Java.
-I've been worked mostly with Java SE , also worked with Spring (web app).
+I've been used mostly with Java SE , also used with Spring (web app).
 I’m currently learning Spring Boot.
 <!--
 **aleksdenni/aleksdenni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.